noelabu/InsightCart/README.md

 streamlit run app.py
 ```

-Open your browser and go to `http://localhost:8501` to access the application.
+Open your browser and go to `http://localhost:8501` to access the application. ou can also access the live version [here](https://noelabu-insightcart.streamlit.app/).

 ---
 ## Conclusion